brummell/AdvancedLaneFinding/README.md

 The first thresholds I worked were all based off of the Sobel operator, which is a --traditionally- 3x3 operator, the product of a differentiation kernel and an averaging kernel.
 Thus, when applied against the greyscale image intensities, it yields smoothed gradients of those intensities.
 The first two I tried we the individual x and y component gradients.
 These were somewhat useful individually, but it turns out that the best use of them was to create a filter from their logical conjunction, as the y gradient alone tended to pick up gradients in places as treelines, etc., all of which were useless.
 Thus the conjunction allowed the component gradients to reinforce eachother as well as threshold certain gradients unlikely to be useful for finding lane lines.

 The next pair of thresholds I used were based on the overall gradient, specifically the magnitude of the total gradient (found by taking the L^2 norm of the components) and the direction of the total gradient (found by taking the arctan of their y/x division).
 In trying to reassure myself of the correctness of the code, I spent some time convincing myself that lane lines are such that using the absolute value of the component gradients to find the direction in a reduced space (pi/2) did in fact allow one set of thresholds to capture all of the approrpriate angles, which was a fun reminded of high school geometry.
-That said, I didn't find much additional gain from these thresholds; parameterizing them was frustratingly empirical and they they struggled to pick out the gradient of the yellow lane against the brightly lit street.
+That said, I didn't find much additional gain from these thresholds; parameterizing them was frustratingly empirical and they they often struggled to pick out the gradient of the yellow lane against the brightly lit street (though, I found HSV sufficient, and didn't have to, moving to single channel probably could've corrected this).

+In fact, even in a number of logical combinations, the Sobel masks were at best, acceptable performers, at least compared to the star of my whole pipeline, HSV thresholding.
 See below:

 ![alt text][sobel_insufficieny]

-In fact, even in a number of logical combinations, the Sobel masks were at best, acceptable performers, at least compared to the star of my whole pipeline, HSV thresholding.

 HSV, a cylindrical mapping of RGB, is a common color space for use in computer vision.
 It paints images as three layers: hue, saturation, and value.
 Using this system, and a helper method I wrote for my first lane finding project, I found it much easier to define the color thresholds I was interested in.
 In particular, I found a lot of success using an online tool that yields HSV coordinates from the pixel on an uploaded image to determine how the distant yellow lines differed from the sunlit street in the example pictures.
 This was an extremely useful method, and one that I will be sure to use in any similar endeavor.
 With my yellow and white spectrum thresholds, I simply made another mask from their conjunction and applied it to the image (converted to HSV, of course).
 This method pulled the lanes out of every sample picture with very little parameter adjustment.
 Granted, this is still an empirical method, and limited (at least in my implementation) to lanes of white and yellow, under reasonable light (shadow was not an issue though), but I think for this use case, it is probably an acceptable sacrafice, as I can think of no other common lane colors in this country.

-![alt text][hsv_threshold]

 I should also note, I masked out an entire triangle-negative region in my images.
 This cut down tremendously on noise in the later steps, and can be made sufficiently loose as to ensure lane inclusion on all highway driving with this camera, regardless of the incline of the road.

-![alt text][triangle_chop]
+![alt text][hsv_threshold]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.